Superalgos/Superalgos/README.md

 **3. Run your first backtest**:

 Pull down the horizontal bar to go to the charts and make sure you are standing in the 1 hr (one hour) time period.
-Notice the time period banner in the bottom of the charts:
+Notice the time period banner at the bottom of the charts:

 [ILLUSTRATION PLACEHOLDER]

 If you are not, use the wheel of your mouse while pointing at the charts to scroll into the 1 hr time period.
 You do this so that the backtest runs in the time period for which the strategy was designed.

-No you are ready to click the START BACKTESTING button on the right hand side of the horizontal bar.
+You are now ready to click the START BACKTESTING button on the right-hand side of the horizontal bar.

 [ILLUSTRATION PLACEHOLDER]